 In fact, once I got accustomed to the knobblies on the road (worn MT21 rear, Mitas Rockrider front) the 701 surprised me by being very manageable both there and on the trail.
 The thing would happily plod along at XR250 speeds (the bikes I rode with) without any impression it was straining at the leash.
 The suspension took it all in its stride and the brakes required no more finesse than you’d apply to any big thumper on the dirt.

-This all makes it sound like a great travel bike now that the remaining Japanese thumpers: XR650L; DR650; XT660Z, Kawasaki KLR650 (some in production for over a quarter century) clock in at 200 kilos and with little more than half the Husky’s power, even if they are up to half the price.
+This all makes it sound like a great travel bike now that the remaining Japanese thumpers: XR650L; DR650; the late XT660Z, Kawasaki KLR650 (some in production for over a quarter century) clock in at up to 200 kilos and with little more than half the Husky’s power, even if they are up to half the price.

 At rest I got my toes down OK but getting your leg over the 36-inch + seat height will become a pain when you’re on the road with all your clobber and getting tired.
 A weekend’s trail biking might not be a bother, but travelling for weeks or months it might just get on your wick.

-As a travel bike I’d say it only suits those committed to uncompromising off-road touring (like this guy), but even then do you really need 67hp to manage the BAM track; the gnarliest Sahara crossing or highest Himalayan traverse?
-Even on some sort of semi-competitive event or just rec’ riding with your mates, using it to it’s full potential, the weight – modest though it is – would soon become hard to handful.
-So you do wonder if the forthcoming Husky Vitipen 401 cafe racer might get the adv treatment.
+As a travel bike I’d say it only suits those committed to uncompromising off-road touring (like this guy), but even then, do you really need 67hp to manage the BAM track; the gnarliest Sahara crossing or highest Himalayan traverse?
+Even on some sort of semi-competitive event or rec’ riding with your mates, using it to it’s full potential, the weight – modest though it is – would soon become hard to handful.
+So you do wonder if the Husky Vitipen 401 might get the adv treatment, now that they have a Swartpilen scrambler.

 I’d be happy to lose 10-20% off that peak power if it corresponded to much less vibration and so a more usable travel machine which would still have amazing (or perhaps even better?) economy and oil change intervals with the light weight.
-That bike probably isn’t the SWM RS650R (basically a Husky TE630), but anyway, cushy travel bikes not what KTM (Husky brand owners) do, or is presumably what the market demands.
-These days it has to be all or nothing – or an overweight Japanese dinosaur.
+That bike probably isn’t the SWM RS650R (basically a Husky TE630), but anyway, cushy travel bikes are not what KTM (Husky owners) do.
+These days it has to be all or nothing or an overweight Japanese dinosaur.
 Still, KTM/Husky at least prove that an economical, sub-150-kilo big thumper with a useful range and rideable engine can be produced.